 Looking for healthy and easy lunch recipes?
 This delicious chickpea salad sandwich is essentially a vegetarian chicken salad sandwich using chickpeas!

 Why is finding healthy and easy lunch recipes so hard?
-Alex and I like to eat very, very simple at breakfast and lunch, so that we can spend our time and energy on dinner recipes.
-But it’s still hard to find recipes that are simple, filling and easy to bring to work.
-One of our favorite easy lunch recipes ever is this chickpea salad sandwich.
-It’s basically a vegetarian chicken salad sandwich, but uses chickpeas instead of chicken!
-It’s seriously so tasty, it’s one of our most popular chickpea recipes to date.
-And our toddler Larson is a huge fan: the other day when we made it he grabbed a fork and started eating it out of the bowl!
+Alex and I like to eat extremely simple at breakfast and lunch, so that we can spend our time and energy on dinner recipes.
+So here’s one of our favorite easy lunch tricks ever: is this chickpea salad sandwich!
+It’s basically a vegetarian chicken salad sandwich, but uses chickpeas instead of chicken.
+It’s so tasty, it’s become one of our most popular chickpea recipes.
+Even our toddler Larson is a huge fan: he tries to sneak bites while we’re making it!

 How to make a chickpea salad sandwich

 This chickpea salad sandwich is truly easy to make: and we’re not just saying that.
 It takes just 10 minutes to whip up the chickpea salad and throw it onto a sandwich.
 The only cutting involved is thinly slicing some celery and green onions.
 Mix that up with some chickpeas, mashed with a fork, mayonnaise, lemon juice, and celery seed, and you’ve got a fresh, refreshing chickpea salad.